 What does this mean for scores?

-Students will still receive a score out of 1600 on the digital SAT; the same as on the current paper version.
-They will still receive a score of 800 for Math and 800 for Reading and Writing, which are added to find the composite score.
+Students receive a score out of 1600 on the digital SAT.
+They receive a score of 800 for Math and 800 for Reading and Writing, which are added to find the composite score.

 The scoring system from the College Board is complicated.
-What we do know, though, is that students need to hit a certain threshold of correct answers to get the more difficult second module.
+However, students need to hit a certain threshold of correct answers to get the more difficult second module.
 To get the highest possible scores, a student needs to get into the higher difficulty module.

 How should students prepare?

-Even though the new digital SAT will be shorter, students will still need to practice and learn all of the concepts that could show up on the exam.
-Some work will look the same—using and reviewing topics learned at school and practicing those on paper or online.
-Taking practice tests in a digital format, though, will be key!
+Even though the digital SAT is relatively short for a standardized test, students still need to practice and learn all of the concepts that could show up on the exam.
+Some work will look the same as studying for any exam—using and reviewing topics learned at school and practicing those.
+Taking practice tests in a digital format, though, is key!
 Getting the feel for adaptive testing and the mindset required to perform under stress will help students bring their best to test day.